 All happy customers are alike; each unhappy customer is unhappy in their own way.

-Companies have to learn to not only communicate effectively in social media but to truly listen to the social chatter and respond in the way that aligns with both brand and customer expectations.
+Companies have to learn to not only communicate effectively through social media, but to truly listen to social chatter and respond in a way that aligns with both brand and customer expectations.
 And that includes coming up with contingency plans too, for every possible scenario.